We're all being asked to play our part to keep each other safe. Here are some tips to help you travel safely on the public transport network.

 - Use a credit or debit card with our staff

-- Top up online on our website
+- Top up online on our website or the PTV app

 Regional customers on trains or buses can purchase tickets using a credit or debit card with staff at any station or by visiting the V/Line website.